Syria's Assad says he certain to defeat rebels

 Both sides accuse the other of using chemical weapons and - after months of diplomatic wrangling between the United Nations and Damascus over access - a chemical weapons investigation team will visit three sites where alleged attacks have occurred, the United Nations said on Wednesday.

-Rebels also seized Khan al-Assal from Assad's forces last week so access to the site could be difficult from the government side.
+Rebels also seized Khan al-Assal from Assad's forces last week so access to the site could be hard from the government side.
 There is still fighting in the area.

 Members of the 15-person team assembled by U.N.
-Secretary-General Ban Ki-moon had been on standby in Cyprus since April but went to Turkey to gather evidence.
+Secretary-General Ban Ki-moon had been on standby in Cyprus since April and have only last month went to Turkey to gather evidence.
 The U.N. chemical weapons experts cannot enter Syria without the government's permission.

 SCENES OF WAR